l50/ansible-dev-env/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)

 ## Building the environment
-To create an environment with an ansible control node that manages a single node, run the following command:
+To create an environment with an ansible control node that manages two nodes, run the following command:
 ```
 make build
 ```